 Mechanism.
 The explanation procedure shows that the phenomenon can be understood by explicating the details of the mechanism, the process, which ultimately brings about the phenomenon in question.
 For example, the mechanism of how a flashlight generates light can be explained by determining its components (a battery, a light bulb, etc.) and describing how they are connected to one other, with each part being explainable by the analysis of the mechanism that operates it.
 The immediate recall of a seven-digit number can be explained by the explication of the cognitive mechanism based on the distinction between short-term memory (STM) and long-term memory (LTM).

 Analogy.
 The explanation procedure shows that the phenomenon can be understood by showing the similarity between the phenomenon being investigated and a different phenomenon that is understood.
 For example, the comparison between the human cognitive system and the operation of a computer.
-As mention above, human memory is generally explained by the explication of mechanisms for input, encoding, storage, and retrieval that correspond to computer mechanisms.
+As mentioned above, human memory is generally explained by the explication of mechanisms for input, encoding, storage, and retrieval that correspond to computer mechanisms.

 The explanation procedures (models) are based on logical and empirical justifications.